 #2: Quality Over Quantity

 The focus of each sales team should shift from volume to value.
 And it all starts with a clean database.
 The cleaner the data, the more actionable it can be.
 A sales rep needs to do a lot of things during the day.
 Track, organize, follow up.
 Trying to keep the database up-to-date is just the cherry on top of the cake.
 Nevertheless, data accuracy can help each salesperson build relationships with their potential clients, get in contact with relevant people, provide the right solution for the right people and close more deals.

 Technology can be a double-edged sword.
 As the amount of data is increasing, it’s getting easier and easier to put people in the same bucket and leave 1-to-1 approach aside.
 The challenge here is to be eager and experienced enough to start a personalized relationship with your prospects as a B2B sales leader.
 Not doing so will not only undermine your efforts to “seal the deal” but will make your prospects feel less important.
 As I said above, the customer is king.

 Word to the wise: No matter how many tips and tricks you might read on how to improve your sales or marketing approach, there is only one factor that needs to be implemented in all companies: sales and marketing need to work together.
 Encourage collaborations with having regular meetings and creating standard processes and mutual benefits.
 Just like Peter Drucker says: “Culture eats strategy for breakfast.”

-For more insights on B2B sales and marketing strategies, join the Chemicals Sales and Marketing Toolbox in Berlin in November.
+For more insights on B2B sales and marketing strategies, join the Chemicals Sales and Marketing Toolbox in Frankfurt in November.